Dasa-lu/SS7-Migration/README.md

-# React Router 7 SSR Migration
+# Installation & Dependency Strategy

+### Development

+* npm install --legacy-peer-deps
+* npm run dev

+**This project combines two constraints:**
-This project is a migration of a legacy Kotlin homepage to React Router 7 (Framework Mode) with Server-Side Rendering (SSR) while preserving visual appearance and interactive functionality.
+1. Migration to React Router 7 (Framework Mode with SSR)

-******
-### **Tech Stack**
+2. Strict preservation of the original Kotlin homepage visual design and behavior

+React Router 7 assumes a modern React environment (React 18).
+However, the original UI layer inherited from the source project (@jetbrains/kotlin-web-site-ui@3.x) declares peer compatibility: react >= 16.8.6 < 18

+**This results in a peer dependency conflict:**
-- React 18
+•	React Router 7 → requires React 18
-- RR7 (Framework Mode)
-- Vite
-- TypeScript
-- @rescui UI components
-- @jetbrains/kotlin-web-site-ui
-******
-### **Installation**
+•	Legacy Kotlin UI package → declares compatibility only up to React 17
+•	npm (v7+) strictly enforces peer constraints and fails with ERESOLVE

+For this assignment, visual fidelity was prioritized over refactoring or upgrading the UI library.

+Upgrading @jetbrains/kotlin-web-site-ui to a React 18–compatible version would potentially introduce visual and behavioral differences not directly related to the routing migration.

+An experimental upgrade to a React 18–compatible UI version was evaluated.
+However, noticeable visual differences were observed in the Header component.
+Since the assignment explicitly prioritizes visual accuracy and preservation of the original appearance, the decision was made to retain the legacy UI version rather than introduce unintended UI deviations.

-- npm install --legacy-peer-deps
+Therefore, installation uses: npm install --legacy-peer-deps

-### **Development**
-- npm run dev

-*******
-### **Production**
-**Build the application:**
+This allows the dependency tree to resolve while preserving:
+•	Original design
+•	Original component structure
+•	Expected UI behavior

+## Production

-npm run build
+* Build the application: npm run build

-**Start the production SSR server:** npm run start
+* Start the production SSR server: npm run start

-*****
+## Project structure
 ```
-Project structure
-├── app/
+app/
 ├── root.tsx                # Root layout
-    ├── routes/
+├── routes/                 # React Router 7 routes
 ├── kotlin/
-        └── js/
+│   └── js/
-            └── page/index/  #Homepage section
+│       └── page/index/     # Homepage content
-            └── ktl-component/ #Header and Footer Wrappers
+│       └── ktl-component/  # Header and Footer wrappers
 ```

-****
-### **Header and Footer strategy**
+## SSR strategy

-The Header and Footer components are provided by @jetbrains/kotlin-web-site-ui.
+Header and Footer Handling

-These components internally rely on browser-specific APIs such as:
+@jetbrains/kotlin-web-site-ui components rely on browser-specific APIs:

-* window
+	•	window
-* document
+	•	document
-* ResizeObserver
+	•	ResizeObserver
-* layout measurements (getBoundingClientRect)
+	•	layout measurements (getBoundingClientRect)
-* scroll-lock logic on document.body

-Because of this, they are not fully SSR-safe in this environment without modifying internal library implementation.

-Instead of disabling SSR globally or patching the third-party library, a client-only boundary was introduced specifically for Header and Footer.
+	•	scroll locking via document.body

+Because these APIs are unavailable during server rendering, the Header and Footer are wrapped in a client-only boundary.

 This approach:
-* Keeps SSR enabled for the main page content
+•	Keeps SSR enabled for main content
-* Prevents server runtime errors
+•	Prevents server runtime errors
-* Preserves full interactivity after hydration
+•	Preserves full interactivity after hydration
-* Maintains architectural separation of browser-dependent logic

-Verifying SSR
+•	Avoids patching third-party library internals

-### Verifying SSR
+## Verifying SSR

-1. Run:
-   npm run build && npm run start
+* Build and start production: npm run build && npm run start
-2. Disable JavaScript in the browser and reload the page.
+* Disable JavaScript in the browser and reload.
-3. The homepage content should remain visible.
+* The homepage content remains visible.
-4. Alternatively, use “View Page Source” and verify that the headline appears in the raw HTML.
+* Alternatively, use “View Page Source” and verify that the main headline appears in the raw HTML.

-### Summary

-The application builds successfully in production mode, renders server-side HTML, and becomes fully interactive after hydration while maintaining the original design.
+## Engineering Note
+In a production system, the preferred solution would be to align all dependencies to officially supported versions (e.g., upgrading UI components to a React 18–compatible release).
+For this migration task, dependency overrides were chosen intentionally to:
+•	Limit scope strictly to routing and SSR migration
+•	Avoid unintended visual regressions
+•	Preserve original design fidelity